ivalette/Getting-and-Cleaning-Data-Course-Project/CookBook.md

 ##Variable Reduction from Step 2 - Extracts only the measurements on the mean and standard deviation for each measurement.
-The run_analysis scrip only extracts the mean and standard deviation content in the original X_test and X_train datasets.
+The run_analysis script only extracts the mean and standard deviation contained in the original "X_test" and "X_train" datasets.
 The set of variables that were estimated from these signals are:

 - mean(): Mean value
 - std(): Standard deviation

-See the README.md file for references.
+See the README.md file for references on the grep() expression.

-The list of variables is then reduces to the following 66 variables and location:
+The original list of variables is then reduced to the following 66 variables and their location:
 1           tBodyAcc-mean()-X
 2           tBodyAcc-mean()-Y
 3           tBodyAcc-mean()-Z